PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cold spring harbor laboratory/star_genomegenerate_v2.7.5c.rst

 outSAMtype                        Optional<Array<String>>   --outSAMtype                                    (default: SAM) ... quasi-random order used before 2.5.0 Random ... random order of alignments for each multi-mapper.
 Read mates (pairs) are always adjacent, all alignment for each read stay together.
 This option will become default in the future releases. ... standard unsorted SortedByCoordinate ... sorted by coordinate.
 This option will allocate extra memory for sorting which can be specified by --limitBAMsortRAM. outSAMmode                        Optional<String>          --outSAMmode                                    (default: Full) mode of SAM output None ... no SAM output Full ... full SAM output NoQS ... full SAM but without quality scores ... no attributes Standard    ...
 NH HI AS nM All   ...
 NH HI AS nM NM MD jM jI MC ch vA    ... variant allele vG    ... genomic coordiante of the variant overlapped by the read vW    ...
 0/1 - alignment does not pass / passes WASP filtering.
 Requires --waspOutputMode SAMtag STARsolo: CR CY UR UY ... sequences and quality scores of cell barcodes and UMIs for the solo* demultiplexing CB UB       ... error-corrected cell barcodes and UMIs for solo* demultiplexing.
-Requires --outSAMtype BAM SortedByCoordinate. sM    ... assessment of CB and UMI sS    ... sequence of the entire barcode (CB,UMI,adapter...) sQ    ... quality of the entire barcode Unsupported/undocumented: rB    ... alignment block read/genomic coordinates vR    ... read coordinate of the variant outSAMstrandField                 Optional<String>          --outSAMstrandField                             (default: None) Cufflinks-like strand field flag None outSAMattributes                  Optional<String>          --outSAMattributes                              (default: Standard) a string of desired SAM attributes, in the order desired for the output SAM NH HI AS nM NM MD jM jI XS MC ch ... any combination in any order None outSAMattrIHstart                 Optional<Integer>         --outSAMattrIHstart                             (default: 1) start value for the IH attribute.
+Requires --outSAMtype BAM SortedByCoordinate. sM    ... assessment of CB and UMI sS    ... sequence of the entire barcode (CB,UMI,adapter...) sQ    ... quality of the entire barcode Unsupported/undocumented: rB    ... alignment block read/genomic coordinates vR    ... read coordinate of the variant outSAMstrandField                 Optional<String>          --outSAMstrandField                             (default: None) Cufflinks-like strand field flag None outSAMattributes                  Optional<Array<String>>   --outSAMattributes                              (default: Standard) a string of desired SAM attributes, in the order desired for the output SAM NH HI AS nM NM MD jM jI XS MC ch ... any combination in any order None outSAMattrIHstart                 Optional<Integer>         --outSAMattrIHstart                             (default: 1) start value for the IH attribute.
 0 may be required by some downstream software, such as Cufflinks or StringTie. outSAMunmapped                    Optional<String>          --outSAMunmapped                                (default: None) output of unmapped reads in the SAM format 1st word: None   ... no output Within ... output unmapped reads within the main SAM file (i.e. Aligned.out.sam) 2nd word: KeepPairs ... record unmapped mate for each alignment, and, in case of unsorted output, keep it adjacent to its mapped mate.
 Only affects multi-mapping reads. outSAMorder                       Optional<String>          --outSAMorder                                   (default: Paired) type of sorting for the SAM output one mate after the other for all paired alignments one mate after the other for all paired alignments, the order is kept the same as in the input FASTQ files